few-far/stacheless/README.md

 - [X] Assets
 - [X] Asset Containers

-For our currently usecases we don't need support for DB driven:
+For our currently usecases we don’t need support for DB driven:

 - [ ] Forms
 - [ ] Submissions